Updated February 1, 2023

 Maps

 You can use the map app that comes downloaded on your iPhone to enter your final destination, it will tell you which metro to take and how to walk to the nearest stop based on where you are.
 When you purchase a metro pass don’t let it touch your phone or it will demagnetize, take it from me.
-There’s a Paris Metro app as well, but honestly, I like how the iPhone map works the best.
+There’s a Paris Metro app as well, but honestly, I like how the iPhone map app works the best.

 Restaurant Reservations